leonardrichertz/bachelor-copilot-frontend/.github/copilot-instructions.md

 Store all environment-specific context variables in .env files.

-Use lazy to import the components and the loader functions.
+Use lazy to import the components and the loader functions in the main.jsx file.

 I am using pnpm as a package manager.